Are the BSDs Dying? Some Security Researchers Think So - Slashdot

 The OpenBSD project proves that security doesn't come from "more eyeballs".

-I'm sorry, that you didn't RTFA is pretty damned obvious, but did you even read the b
+I'm sorry, that you didn't RTFA is pretty damned obvious, but did you even read the blurb?
+There is no such "proof".
+Rather, they proved the opposite.

+Again, a half-truth.
+Yes, it's true, but the more people who are involved in a project, the greater the probability that your "good people" turn out to be really good.
+And the more people you have, the more people you have to fix mundane stuff which doesn't require "really good people" to fix - which frees up your "really good people" to deal with the hairy stuff, and the more eyeballs you have who might for some reason find bugs which needs the attention of the "really good people".

 Code quality doesn't come from the quantity of people looking at it.
 Code quality comes from the quality of the people working on it.